bfops/playform/README.md

 ## Introduction

-**FYI: Playform is on hiatus, until there's a compelling way for Rust projects to use C++ libraries.
-I'm also taking a detour into learning about Unity and Cubiquity.
-I'm still happy to talk with anybody about Playform, merge PRs, etc., but I don't plan to invest much more coding time.**
+**FYI: Playform is on hiatus - too many wheels being reinvented.
+I'm taking a detour into learning about Unity and Cubiquity.
+If/when Rust gets better support for C++ libraries, Playform might spin up again.
+I'm still happy to talk with anybody about Playform, merge PRs, etc, but I don't plan to invest much more coding time in the near future.**

 Playform aspires to be an open-world sandbox game written in Rust, taking inspiration from [Voxel Farm](http://procworld.blogspot.com/) and Minecraft.
 The dev blog is available [here](http://playformdev.blogspot.com/).